 Introduction: Global Pressures, Household Social Reproduction Strategies and Compound Inequality

+This paper contributes to an understanding of the multi-scalar processes of Social Reproduction (SR), empirically documenting the way that concerns with competitiveness have shaped parenting practices, which are a crucial process in the reproduction of the domestic and global political economy.
+The paper uses data from a UK Cohort Study to develop an understanding of how parenting practices have influenced the lives of a cohort of young people born in the UK during the year 2000.
+This is novel in unpacking the detailed everyday practices of SR and, methodologically, in the use of data that is usually ignored in IPE.
+We also use the data to show how everyday micro-practices reshape structural aspects of the political economy; in this case illustrating the way that competitiveness and extant inequalities shape behaviours which in-turn lead to ‘compound inequalities’.

-There is now a burgeoning literature on Social Reproduction Theory (SRT) building on a long standing feminist tradition aiming to make non and undervalued labour visible and valued (Federici, 2012; Mies, 2014; Vogel, 2014).
-In short, social reproduction refers to the biological, cultural and economic reproduction of society including the “…carework necessary for biological reproduction, the reproduction of human labor (and – in large part – the social and cultural values of specific societies).”
+We situate parenting practices as one component of Household Social Reproduction Strategies (HSRS).
+There is now a burgeoning literature on SR building on a feminist tradition (e.g. Federici, 2012; Mies, 2014; Vogel, 2014).
+While there are different understandings of how SR relates to capitalism, and the boundaries between productive/reproductive work in particular (Mezzadri, 2021), there is broad agreement on what SR involves: the biological, cultural and economic reproduction of society including the “…carework necessary for biological reproduction, the reproduction of human labor (and – in large part – the social and cultural values of specific societies).”
 (Steans & Tepe, 2010, p.
 809).

-Isabella Bakker and Stephen Gill’s (Bakker, 2003; Bakker & Gill, 2008) work on SRT has emphasised the link between global economic processes and social reproduction as a single totality, rather than distinct spheres of social inquiry.
-Similarly, Nancy Fraser focuses on the reproduction of the ‘institutionalised social order’ and Rachel Jaeggi on the reproduction of the ‘form of life’ (Fraser & Jaeggi, 2018).
-Whatever terminology used, the intention here is to explore the linkages between, through and across different scales of human social activity to identify the relations between systemic pressures at the scale of the global economy and the temporal frame and spatial scale of everyday life.
-Borrowing from Peck, Theodore and Brenner (e.g. Brenner et al., 2010), Bakker and Gill have recently (2019) argued that social reproduction is ‘variegated’ in that global pressures are experienced in different ways and elicit different responses at different times and places.
-In this sense, common pressures to be competitive at the scale of the world market are translated through a “historically specific, unevenly developed, hybrid, patterned, tendency of market-disciplinary regulatory restructuring” (Peck et al., 2012, p169), and Bakker (2020, p167) issues a challenge that such reform measures need to be understood not just in relation to “…the structures of not only power and production but also of social reproduction and everyday life”.
+Bakker (2003) and Gill’s (Bakker & Gill, 2008) work on SR emphasises the link between global economic processes and SR as a single totality, rather than distinct spheres of social inquiry.
+Similarly, Fraser stresses the reproduction of the ‘institutionalised social order’ and Jaeggi the reproduction of the ‘form of life’ (Fraser & Jaeggi, 2018).
+Whatever terminology used, the intention is to explore’[linkages between, through and across different scales of human social activity to identify the relations between systemic pressures at the scale of the global economy and the temporal frame and spatial scale of everyday life.
+Borrowing from Peck, Theodore and Brenner (e.g. Brenner et al., 2010), Bakker and Gill have recently (2019) argued that SR is ‘variegated’ in that global pressures are experienced in different ways and elicit different responses at different times and places.
+Here, common pressures to be competitive at the scale of the world market are translated through a “historically specific, unevenly developed, hybrid, patterned, tendency of market-disciplinary regulatory restructuring” (Peck et al., 2012, p169).
+Bakker (2020, p167) issues a challenge that reform measures need to be understood in relation to “…the structures of not only power and production but also of social reproduction and everyday life”.